Gregory Collins: Conversion to Anglicanism

-Since 2018, Earl Collins has been serving as a priest in the Anglican Diocese of Ely; he is currently in St. John’s, Palmeira Square in Hove.
+Since 2018, Earl Collins has been serving as a priest in the Anglican Diocese of Ely.
+Until September 2025 he was Vicar at St. John’s, Palmeira Square in Hove.

 As theology lecturer and Acting Vice Principal at Westcott House theological college, the Anglican Diocese of Chichester reported that "he has greatly enjoyed preparing female and male ordinands for ordained ministry."
-In February of 2021, he held a lecture titled "Modern Approaches to the Eucharist: Beyond Catholic and Protestant."
+In February 2021, he held a lecture titled "Modern Approaches to the Eucharist: Beyond Catholic and Protestant."

+On 12 October 2025 he was installed as Canon Chancellor at Chichester Cathedral.